-Riders work towards certificate levels at Rally days and revisit that information at schools.
+Riders work towards certificate levels at Rally days and revisit that information at clinics.
 To find out more about certificates please ask one of the instructors.

 D and D* can be tested at a club level

 C, C*,K, B, A to be tested at zone or PCAQ level.

 Workbooks are available for all riders to assist in obtaining proficiency level.

 - To gain confidence in riding, handling and caring for a pony • To be keen to learn and improve

 Candidates must have reasonable control of their ponies.
 Some help may be given, such as allowing ponies to work in company.
 Many games are suitable for teaching if taken at an appropriate pace.
 The recommended age by PCAQ for taking the test is 7 years.

 D * Standard

 - To work towards a balanced seat and independence of the reins